lashanfaliq95/lawyer-platform/README.md

 # lawyer-platform

 A web app for lawyers to sign up and be found.
-The backend of the repo is lawyer-platform-backend.
+The backend of the repo is https://github.com/lashanfaliq95/lawyer-platform-backend

 ### `yarn start`